Hubble’s Constant and

 We should note, the rate of expansion 2θsi is defined with respect to the system, the universe.
 Traditionally Hubble's constant is defined per megaparsec.
 We will convert the measurement for you shortly.
 But, for now we continue with citations of physical correspondence, such as this expression containing the gravitational constant

 The expressions above describe what in MQ is call universal expansion, the rate at which space expands.
 In contrast, we identify the rate at which galaxies move away from one another as stellar expansion.
 In practice, the two measures are nearly one and the same, differing only by the smallest of value due to the force of gravitation since the earliest epoch.
+Given the rate of universal mass accretion and the upper count bound to the observation of mass per increment of elapsed time (the fundamental unit of time), the effects of gravitation at the galactic scale over the history of the universe are - in all liklihood - physically insignificant.

 To assure no confusion in symbols, we identify universal expansion when written in units Mpc-1 with the symbol H. We identify universal frequency, that being the inverse of the universal expansion parameter with Hf.
 And finally, where universal expansion is defined per the diameter of the universe (as opposed to per megaparsec), we use the symbol HU.
 It is as such, that the calculation of universal expansion is